There are various ways to get values into a cube. Entering data manually is time consuming, but the process is easy to understand.

 In a report, the values are delivered to the Excel cells by PALO.DATA functions.
 These functions are not only for displaying but also for writing back values to the database.

-Make sure that there are no parent elements in the row and column titles or in the head dimensions (range D3:G3) of your report.
+Make sure that there are no parent elements in the row and column titles or in the header dimensions (range D3:G3) of your report.
 For data entry only, base elements must be used.

 The result of entering the value 175 is displayed below: